Am I Actually the Strongest?: Light novel

 Written by Sai Sumimori, the series began publication on the novel posting website Shōsetsuka ni Narō on September 1, 2018.
 The series was later acquired by Kodansha, who began publishing the series in print with illustrations by Ai Takahashi on May 31, 2019.
-As of October 2021, five volumes have been released.
+As of September 2025, seven volumes have been released.

 In March 2022, Kodansha USA announced that they licensed the series for English publication.

-Volume list
+Volumes

 Manga

 A manga adaptation, illustrated by Takahashi, began serialization on the Niconico-based Suiyōbi no Sirius manga platform on April 3, 2019.
 In April 2022, the series went on hiatus; Takahashi cited "personal circumstances" as the reason for the hiatus.
-As of February 2023, the manga's individual chapters have been collected into eight tankōbon volumes.
+As of September 2025, the manga's individual chapters have been collected into seventeen tankōbon volumes.

 In October 2020, Kodansha USA announced that they licensed the manga adaptation for digital English publication.
 During their panel at Anime Expo 2022, Kodnasha USA announced that they would publish the manga in print in Q2 2023.

-Volume list
+Volumes

 Anime

 On September 7, 2022, an anime television series adaptation was announced.
-It is set to premiere in 2023.
+It is produced by Staple Entertainment and directed by Takashi Naoya, with Matsuo Asami serving as assistant director, Tatsuya Takahashi supervising the scripts co-written by Tetsuya Yamada, Shōko Yasuda designing the characters, and Yukari Hashimoto composing the music.
+The series aired from July 2 to October 1, 2023, on ABC and TV Asahi's Animazing!!! programming block.
+The opening theme song is "Reset Life?" (リセット ライフ？) by Lezel, while the ending theme song is "Himi CHU★Pre-Love Magic" (ひみCHU★プリラブマジック) by Star★Shiμ'ne!!!.
+Crunchyroll streamed the series.